Billionaire Bloomberg proposes tax plan aimed at wealthy

 Unlike plans for a tax on wealth from Sen. Elizabeth Warren of Massachusetts and Sen. Bernie Sanders of Vermont, the Bloomberg plan is focused on raising tax revenues on the income generated from stock market and other investment holdings.
 This is a way to tax the top sliver of earners without facing courtroom challenges about the constitutionality of a wealth tax.

-The plan would restore the top personal income tax bracket to 39.6%, which had been reduced to 37% in the tax overhaul signed into law by President Donald Trump in 2017, which disproportionately favored companies and the wealthy and was financed by an increase in government debt.
+The plan would restore the top personal income tax bracket to 39.6%.
+It had been reduced to 37% in the tax overhaul signed into law by President Donald Trump in 2017, which disproportionately favors companies and the wealthy and is financed by an increase in government debt.

 Bloomberg's proposal would tax capital gains as ordinary income for those earning more than $1 million.
 It would also introduce a 5% surtax on incomes above $5 million and overhaul the estate tax in order to stop people from avoiding it.